passageidentity/passage-react-native/README.md

 <br>

 ## Documentation
-To get started using Passage in your React Native app, please visit our [Passage Docs](https://docs.passage.id/mobile/cross-platform/react-native).
+To get started using Passage Complete in your React Native app, please visit our [Passage Docs](https://docs.passage.id/complete/react-native/add-passage).